 Soup for breakfast only sounds weird until you’ve tried it.
-Once you see you good you feel with that warm nourishing bellyful, you wont look back.
-AND it’s so much healthier than those danishes and bagels (no offense to bakers).
-Start your day off with warm, energy packed food and enjoy your baked goods at […]
+Once you see you good you feel with that warm nourishing bellyful, you won’t look back.
+AND it’s so much healthier than those danishes and bagels (no offence to bakers).
+Start your day off with warm, energy-packed food and enjoy your baked goods at your Read More »

 This is a new occasional series of articles where I’ll share what I’m eating, to help jump start your meal ideas.
 I know it’s hard to come up with meal ideas, especially when you’re switching to a new way of approaching food.